ls1intum/Artemis/README.md

 You can find tutorials how to setup JHipster in an IDE ([IntelliJ](https://www.jetbrains.com/idea) is recommended, but it also runs in other IDEs as well) on [https://jhipster.github.io/configuring-ide](https://jhipster.github.io/configuring-ide).
 Before you can build Artemis, you must install and configure the following dependencies/tools on your machine:

 1. [Java 8 JDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html): Java is the main development language for the server application of Artemis.
+(Please note that newer versions of Java might work, but are not yet supported)
 2. [MySQL Database Server 5.7.x](https://dev.mysql.com/downloads/mysql): Artemis uses Hibernate to store entities in a MySQL database.
 Download and install the MySQL Community Server (5.7.x) and configure the 'root' user with an empty password.
 (In case you want to use a different password, make sure to change the value in application-dev.yml and in liquibase.gradle).
 The required Artemis scheme will be created / updated automatically at startup time of the server application.
+(Please note that MySQL 8 is not yet supported)
-3. [Node.js](https://nodejs.org): We use Node (>=6.9.0) to run a development web server and build the project.
+3. [Node.js](https://nodejs.org): We use Node (>=6.9.0 and <= 10.x) to run a development web server and build the project.
 Depending on your system, you can install Node either from source or as a pre-packaged bundle.
+(Please note that Node 11 has an annoying bug, so it is recommended to use the latest version of Node 10.x)
 4. [Yarn 1.9.x](https://yarnpkg.com): We use Yarn to manage Node dependencies.
 Depending on your system, you can install Yarn either from source or as a pre-packaged bundle.

 ### Server Setup

-To start the Artemis application server from the development environment, first import the project into IntelliJ and then make sure to install the Spring Boot plugins to run the main class de.tum.in.www1.Artemis.ArtemisApp.
-Before the application runs, you have to configure the file `application-Artemis.yml` in the folder `src/main/resources/config`.
+To start the Artemis application server from the development environment, first import the project into IntelliJ and then make sure to install the Spring Boot plugins to run the main class de.tum.in.www1.artemis.ArTEMiSApp.
+Before the application runs, you have to configure the file `application-artemis.yml` in the folder `src/main/resources/config`.

 ```
-Artemis:
+artemis:
   repo-clone-path: ./repos/
   encryption-password: <encrypt-password>
   result-retrieval-delay: 5000